 A. Once you click on the link within the Claim section you will be directed to an online form.
 This will provide us with the information required to set up your claim and to assess your claim.

-Once you submit the form you will be sent an email confirming your claim reference and detailing the documents you need to send into us to complete your submission.
+Once you submit the form you will be sent an email confirming your claim reference.

 Upon receipt of the papers your claim should be assessed within 5 working days and we will send you an email confirming the claims decision.